gabrielsaban/portfolio-site/README.md

 # Install dependencies
 pip install -r requirements.txt

+# Create .env file from example
+cp .env.example .env
+# Edit .env file to add your email credentials

 # Run development server
 uvicorn app.main:app --reload --port 8000
 ```

 The backend API will be available at http://localhost:8000.

+### Setting Up Email for Contact Form

+The contact form can send emails through a standard SMTP server (Gmail, etc.):

+1. Create a `.env` file in the backend directory using the provided `.env.example`
+2. For Gmail, you'll need to:
+   - Use an [App Password](https://support.google.com/accounts/answer/185833?hl=en) rather than your regular password
+   - Set `EMAIL_HOST_USER` to your Gmail address
+   - Set `EMAIL_HOST_PASSWORD` to your App Password
+3. Update `CONTACT_EMAIL` to the email where you want to receive contact form submissions

+If you don't configure email credentials, the contact form will still appear to work for testing purposes (messages will be logged but not sent).

 ## Deployment